Kaci Sedkaoui

-Kaci Sedkaoui (born July 4, 1986 in Draâ Ben Khedda) is an Algerian football player.
+Kaci Sedkaoui (born July 4, 1986) is an Algerian football player.
 He currently plays for ASO Chlef in the Algerian Ligue Professionnelle 1.

 Club career

 On July 24, 2011, Sedkaoui signed a two-year contract with JS Kabylie.
 On September 6, 2011, he made his debut for the club as a 58th-minute substitute in a league match against MC Alger.